acorn-io/runtime/docs/docs/50-running/50-namespaces-and-service-accounts.md

 ---
 ## Namespaces

-By design Acorn will run apps under the Acorn namespace.
+By design Acorn will run apps under the `acorn` namespace.
 If you are planning to deploy an app to a pre-created namespace you will need to label it explicitly.

 #### To label :